-Specially designed interactive, audio eBook which is totally accessible for children who are blind or have low vision.
-Fun story in the Ballyland Early Technology Learning series by Sonokids Australia for children of preschool age.
+Interactive, audio story app, specifically designed for children who are blind or have low vision as a first introduction to iPad interaction, teaching basic skills.
+From the Ballyland Early Technology Learning series by Sonokids Australia for children of preschool age.
 Supports independence and interaction.
-Available on iPhone, iPad, iPod touch, and Mac, download from iBooks
+Available from the AppStore.

 - Big 3 Tool Kit for children with CVI:

 Overview of educational tools and 20 CVI-friendly iPad apps to help children with CVI learn.
 By Penny Duffy of Wonderbaby.org

 - Early Learning apps:

 The listed apps help young children to develop basic cognitive skills, such as cause and effect, and matching.
 They also help to reinforce eye-hand coordination, vocalisation, and response to sensory input.
 These apps have been used specifically with young children, especially those with additional needs, or have been chosen because the visual component is very clear and/or the auditory/sound aspects are of high quality and clear.
 Many of these apps are particularly appropriate for children with CVI (Cortical Vision Impairment).
 By Linda Mamer, Paths to Literacy.